GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ## Overview

-[config-init](https://github.com/GluuFederation/docker-config-init/tree/3.1.5) is a special container that is neither daemonized nor executing a long-running process.
+config-init is a special container that is neither daemonized nor executing a long-running process.
 The purpose of this container is to generate, dump (backup), or even load (restore) the config and secrets.

 ## Version

-Latest stable version for Gluu Server Docker Edition v3.1.5 is `gluufederation/config-init:3.1.5_02`.
+Latest stable version for Gluu Server Docker Edition v3.1.5 is `gluufederation/config-init:3.1.5_03`.

 ## Environment Variables